OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Gnome.md

 # Gnome

 Short demihumans with long noses and beards.
 Smaller cousins of dwarves, whom they get along with.
-Prefer to live in burrows in non-mountainous country.
+Prefer to live in burrows in a non-mountainous country.

 ------